LoneDev6/Wiki-ItemsAdder/plugin-usage/resourcepack-hosting/lobfile-hosting.md

 {% hint style="warning" %}
 #### Warning

 File size limit is 100MB for this hosting method.
+Higher limits are available with a LobFile subscription.
 {% endhint %}

 Automatically upload your resourcepack on a **free online service** with servers all over the world.\
-Thanks a lot to **LobFile**[ ](https://ploudos.com/it/), which provides us their platform to host files for free!
+Thanks a lot to [LobFile](https://lobfile.com/), which provides us their platform to host files for free!

 {% embed url="https://lobfile.com/" %}